-Third-generation maltster Eric Briess had the foresight to immigrate to the United States in the 1930’s and become involved in the domestic malting industry.
-In 1947, the Briess Family obtained the registered Cara-pils® with the USPTO.
-The family later took initiative to also registered Carapils®, in the United States in an attempt to distinguish its superior performing dextrin malt and prevent confusion with it being identified with other companies’ dextrin style malts.
+Third-generation maltster Eric Briess had the foresight to immigrate to the United States in the 1930s and become involved in the domestic malting industry.
+In 1947, the Briess family registered Cara-Pils® with the USPTO.
+The family later took initiative to also register Carapils® in the United States in an attempt to distinguish its superior performing dextrin malt and to prevent confusion with other companies’ dextrin style malts.

 Briess Carapils® Malt

-Briess Carapils® have sometimes been confused with being a light caramel malt.
-However, while Briess Carapils® kernels exhibit a glassy character from the starch that has been converted to dextrines and then dried, it is not a caramel malt.
+Briess Carapils® has sometimes been confused with being a light caramel malt.
+However, while Briess Carapils® kernels exhibit a glassy character from the starch that has been converted to dextrins and then dried, it is not a caramel malt.

-Rather, Briess Carapils® Malt falls into the category of dextrine malts and is intended to improve body, mouthfeel and head retention by adding resistant dextrines, proteins, non-starch polysac-charides, and other substances to the wort and beer.
+Rather, Briess Carapils® Malt falls into the category of dextrin malts and is intended to improve body, mouthfeel, and head retention by adding resistant dextrins, proteins, non-starch polysaccharides, and other substances to the wort and beer.
 Because of the crafted design, Briess Carapils® is very effective in this regard and is intended to be used at 2-3% to show a positive effect.
-Some unique styles of beer such as session IPA that are trying to simulate a much higher gravity beer have used as much as 10%, but this is only necessary with extraordinary formulation challenges.
-Because of its low usage rate, it doesn’t affect the overall attenuation or apparent final gravity of the beer in a significant way.
+Some unique styles of beer such as session IPA that are trying to simulate a much higher gravity beer have used Carapils® for as much as 10% of the grist, but this is only necessary with extraordinary formulation challenges.
+Normally, because of its low usage rate, it doesn’t affect the overall attenuation or apparent final gravity of the beer in a significant way.

-Dextrine, or Dextrin, is a term given to light-colored malts that have been produced using specialty processes (specialty malts) in order to influence the overall character of the beer, typically the body and mouthfeel.
-Since there is no consistency between suppliers’ processes used to produce dextrine malts, the finished product characteristics and proper usage varies between suppliers.
+Dextrin, or Dextrine, is a term given to light-colored malts that have been produced using specialty processes (specialty malts) in order to influence the overall character of the beer, typically the body and mouthfeel.
+Since there is no consistency between suppliers’ processes used to produce dextrin malts, the finished product characteristics and proper usage vary between suppliers.
 Consulting the supplier is the best way to determine proper use.

-In the November 2013 issue of Brew Your Own, Terry Foster of byo and myself worked on an article entitled Is It Crystal or Caramel Malt.
-This article takes an in-depth look at crystal malts, roasted caramel malts, and kilned caramel malts.
 Caramel malts, such as Briess Caramel 10L are stewed and converted to sugar during roasting and are much higher in fermentable sugars.
-Caramel Malts can also improve head retention, body, and mouthfeel, however they are not as effective as Carapils® (dextrine malts) and have much higher usage rates to achieve similar results.
+Caramel Malts can also improve head retention, body, and mouthfeel, however, they are not as effective as Carapils® (dextrin malts) and have much higher usage rates to achieve similar results.